Elevation: 9,385 ft

-This route is part of a ridge traverse from Black Pine Peak (9,386 feet) to Black Benchmark/Black Peak (9,385 feet).
-The route begins at the 9,180-foot saddle at the base of the South Ridge of Black Benchmark/Black Peak.
+This route is part of a ridge traverse from Black Pine Peak to Black Peak.
+The route begins at the 9,180-foot saddle at the base of the south ridge of Black Peak.
 This is a short ridge scramble up open terrain that is a mix of embedded talus/scree, short scrub, and a narrow/poor footpath on the ridge crest.

-This route is the final leg of a magnificent ridge traverse from Peak 8376 (Juniper Valley Peak) to War Eagle Peak to Black Pine Peak to Black BM/Black Peak and back down to the meadow in the center of Pole Canyon.
-Black BM/Black Peak has a beautiful east ridge that bends northeast as it drops to the canyon floor.
+This route is the final leg of a magnificent ridge traverse from Peak 8376 to War Eagle Peak to Black Pine Peak to Black Peak and back down to the meadow in the center of Pole Canyon.
+Black Peak has a beautiful east ridge that bends northeast as it drops to the canyon floor.
 Better yet, it descends to the original departure point on Pole Canyon Road for the ridge traverse.

-The ridge bends left (northwest) after you downclimb the rocky ridge buttress.
-You enter the forest at just below 7,400 feet and now is when things get rather unpleasant.
+The ridge bends left/northwest after you downclimb the rocky ridge buttress.
+Enter the forest at just below 7,400 feet.
+Now is when things get rather unpleasant.
 It begins with scattered mountain mahogany.
 The forest soon becomes dense, the brush thickens, and the side-hilling is more challenging.
 A mix of pine forest and open scrub/veg then combine to punish your body.
-You will find open areas on the right (southeast) side of the ridge so stay there and avoid the steep, dense forest on the left (northwest) side of the ridge.
+Find open areas on the right/southeast side of the ridge and stay there to avoid the steep, dense forest on the left/northwest side of the ridge.
 Unfortunately, the open terrain gets rough too, as the scrub and vegetation gets thick/tall and scattered trees and blowdown join the mix.